hvijaycse/HacktoberFest_2K20/MachineLearning/README.md

 # Machine Learning

-This directory contain ML Jupyter Notebooks and algos
+ This directory contain ML Notebooks and algos